 Purdie followed me around for most of my time up at the tower, probably because I kept stroking him.

 The view from the tower wasn’t bad, but it was missing a lot of background features of the islands in the distance, namely the Isle Of Mull.
+I’m sure it would be beautiful on a clearer day.

 After some time at the top, mostly catching my breath from the walk up, I headed back down to re-join Ash for a hot chocolate.